 Adequate travel insurance is a condition of your contract with us.
-You must be satisfied that your insurance fully covers all your personal requirements including cancellation charges (including for reasons related to Covid-19), medical expenses and comprehensive medical cover, and repatriation in the event of accident or illness (you will need to be satisfied that your insurance policy specifically covers losses occurring, and expenses you may incur, as a result of Covid-19).
+You must be satisfied that your insurance fully covers all your personal requirements including cancellation charges, medical expenses and comprehensive medical cover, and repatriation in the event of accident or illness.
 If you choose to travel without adequate insurance cover, we will not be liable for any losses howsoever arising, in respect of which insurance cover would otherwise have been available.

 4. Special Requests